shellphish/ictf-framework/README.md

 The scorebot runs on the central database, updates flags on the vulnerable services, and checks that these flags are accessible.

+## Router

+This directory contains routing configuration for the central organizer/scorebot VM.

 ## Dashboard

 This is the CTF dashboard, showing the scoreboard and allowing players to submit flags.